A

 were to be a moral and spiritual revival, there is no doubt

-that people will try to cheat the system as they do now with
+that people will try to cheat the system as they do now

-far easier to spot the cheat than it is now.
+cheaper and far easier to spot the cheat than it is now.

 At the present time, all

-the forms, questions, interviews, threats and penalties involved
+the forms, questions, interviews, threats and penalties

-inaccurate answers or withholding information.
+dishonesty through cheating, inaccurate answers or withholding

-With basic income, all that stress causing hassle would
+basic income, all that stress causing hassle would be gone.
+All the cheating involved

 would be by the creation of non-existent people.
 It should be easier